alexivkin/Petove/README.md

 If your target host is windows, convert bash to batch, or run bash under windows bash/cygwin.

 ## Troubleshooting

-The script is not tested thorougly, so if you run into issues, look through the code.
+* The script is not tested thorougly, so if you run into issues, look through the code.

-To see what was set on the VM run `vboxmanage getextradata VMname enumerate` or just crack open the .vbox file.
+* To see what was options were set on the VM run `vboxmanage getextradata VMname enumerate` or just crack open the .vbox file.
 It's an XML.